 How to use your stamp

-- To help get the stamp inked, pick the stamp up and push the bottom part of the stamp up and down quickly several times with your hand that’s not holding the stamp.
-Then try the stamp on a sheet of printer/copy paper.
-It is always best to do this each time before using on envelopes.
+To help get the stamp inked, pick the stamp up and push the bottom part of the stamp up and down quickly several times with your hand that’s not holding the stamp.
+Then try the stamp on a sheet of printer/copy paper several times.
+It is always best to do this each time before using.

 When stamping on glossy, metallic or coated papers, the ink sits on the surface and can smear.
 Allow the ink to dry before touching.
 Be sure to test one envelope first before stamping multiples.